betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 **The default Stage 1 duration**, or 'guard time' is 1.5 seconds in 4.5 (1.0s in 4.4), with a minimum of 200ms.
 The countdown to Stage 2 starts from the time of the last good packet.
 The Stage 1 duration may be customised via the "Guard time for stage 2 activation" parameter in Configurator (`failsafe_delay` in the CLI).

-**During Stage 1 failsafe from signal loss**, by default, all stick positions are set to the 'fallback' values (centered, throttle zero), and the current switch positions are held.
+**During Stage 1 Failsafe from signal loss**, by default, all stick positions are set to the 'fallback' values (centered, throttle zero), and the current switch positions are held.
 These settings can be customised in Configurator's 'Channel fallback settings' panel in the failsafe tab, or with the CLI command `rxfail` (see the [rxfail](/docs/development/Rx#rx-loss-configuration) section in the Rx documentation).
 For example, the pilot may choose a hover throttle value, or to activate Level mode, in Stage 1, by configuring the relevant fallback switch or aux channel values.

 The PID system remains active in Stage 1.

 If signal returns during the Signal Validation or Stage 1 periods, control is immediately returned to the pilot, and the failsafe timers are reset.

 :::danger
 Because Stage 1 cuts throttle to zero by default, the craft may immediately start to fall from the sky.
 It may be better to set this to a throttle value where the quad descends slowly, or just hovers.
-It is essential to do this when GPS Rescue is enabled for Stage 2 failsafe, or the quad may crash in Stage 1 before the Rescue has time to start.
+It is essential to do this when GPS Rescue is enabled for Stage 2 Failsafe, or the quad may crash in Stage 1 before the Rescue has time to start.
 :::

 **Stage 1 may be activated by a transmitter switch**.
 The switch should be configured in Configurator's Modes Tab to enable failsafe, and the `failsafe_switch_mode` should be set to `STAGE1`.
 Note that: